baskeboler/infuy-node-red-slides/slides/face-api-face.md

 ## Face API (Face)

-This is a new Markdown slide
+`POST /personGroups/{id-person-group}/persons/persistedFaces`

 note:
 Put your speaker notes here.
 You can see them pressing 's'.